 At Cornwall Healthy Schools we completely agree with this representation that online safety is an increasing priority for inspectors and very clearly an element of safeguarding.
 We see online safety as being not only a matter for the ICT teacher, but more of a whole school approach to resilience building.
 Click to see the document ‘Inspecting safeguarding in early years, education and skills settings’ Guidance.

 The Child Exploitation and Online Protection (CEOP) Centre works to protect children from exploitation.
 CEOP's Thinkuknow programme provides a range of free educational resources - films, lesson plans, presentations, practitioner guidance, games and posters - to professionals working with children and young people.
 Through the use of their educational materials you can help to empower and protect young people from the harm of sexual abuse and exploitation, both online and off.

-We have our very own CEOP Ambassador within the team and are running free sessions for school staff.
+We have our very own CEOP Ambassador within the team and are running free 3 hour sessions for school staff.
 The training provides an introduction to the work of CEOP, and a presentation on how young people are using technology, outlining some of the associated risks and the preventative measures that can be undertaken.
-Finally the course introduces you to the Thinkuknow education resources for all ages and trains you in how to deliver the Thinkuknow presentation to 11 – 16 year olds.
+Finally the course introduces you to the Thinkuknow education resources for all ages.
 This training is suitable for primary, secondary, APA and special school settings.
 Book your free place via our online booking form.
 If you would like this training to be delivered as part of an inset for your cluster or MAT, please get in touch.